liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Local Variables vs Global Variables
-- Local -> defined inside a function -> accessible only within the function
+- Local Variables -> defined inside a function -> accessible only within the function
-- Global -> defined outside a function -> accessible throughout the code
+- Global Variables -> defined outside a function -> accessible throughout the code

 > - In a function, local variables with the same name as global variables have priority.
 > - Parameters are local variables.